awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_dockerpreconfig.md

 ### Set up your local development environment<a name="create_deploy_dockerpreconfig.walkthrough.setup"></a>

-For this walk\-through we use a Glassfish example application\.
+For this walk\-through we use a GlassFish example application\.

 **To set up your environment**